SuyuanLiu/Algorithm/README.md

 - A summary of each kind problem is concluded.
 - Some questions can't find in leetcode, the questions details will be given at the top of the code.

-If labels is :octocat: , it means it's a classic question.
+If labels is :octocat: , it means it's a classical question.

 ## Index